 This one is purely aesthetic.
 Do you prefer the sleek and integrated look of built-in ovens?
 Or are you in love with a beautifully big range cooker as a fantastic focal point for the room?

 Whilst built-in ovens do look (slightly) different you will have far more choice of colours and style variations with a range cooker.
 Just look at some of the striking colour options Bertazzoni offer!

-Range cookers can feature multiple ovens, a grill, and some even have a warming/storage drawer.
+Range cookers can feature multiple ovens and a grill, and some even have a warming/storage drawer.
 Whereas you would need to buy multiple separate built-in appliances to get the same amount of features.

 Think about what features and functions you need to help decide which is the best choice for you and your cooking.

 However, a more practical consideration is to check if you have the correct wiring (and/or gas supply) in place.
-If not, you may need new supplies installing into your kitchen.
+If not, you may need new supplies installed in your kitchen.

 A range cooker will likely need a larger dedicated electrical supply as it will be over 3kW.
 Whereas some single ovens are under 3kW and can simply be plugged into a 13amp socket.

 If you’re unsure, check with an electrician before you buy anything.

 Making an Informed Decision